 Tall Structure Compliance

-The Licensee shall, at the time it proposes to construct any structure over 500 feet in height at its site, comply with all regulations as imposed by the Polk County Airport Zoning Ordinance, prior to completion of building construction code compliance review for the units requiring such a structure.
+The Licensee shall, at the time it proposes to construct any structure over 500 feet in height at its Site, comply with all regulations as imposed by the Polk County Airport Zoning Ordinance, prior to completion of building construction code compliance review for the units requiring such a structure.

 [CUP 92-06 Condition No. 7]